cnorm35/bridgetown-blog/src/_posts/route_constraints.md

 ```

-After checking all the pages in the static directoy, I add `/admin`, `/404`, and
+After checking all the pages in the static directory, I add `/admin`, `/404`, and
-`/500` to the constraint for the other routes it was having a conflict with.
+`/500` to the constraint for the other routes outside of my static pages it was
+having conflicts with.

 Now, whenever I add a new page to my static controller, that route will be added
-to the whitelist of staic pages that should not be checked against shortened
+to the whitelist of static pages that should not be checked against shortened
 routes.

-Like I mentioned before, I ended up going a differernt route but thought it was
+Like I mentioned before, I ended up going a different route (see what I did
-a good exercise in over-engineering a solution for the fun of it.
+there?) but thought it was a good exercise in over-engineering a solution for
+the fun of it.